apache/hadoop/hadoop-hdds/docs/content/interface/OzoneFS.md

 ---
 title: Ozone File System
 date: 2017-09-14
+weight: 2
+summary: Hadoop Compatible file system allows any application that expects an HDFS like interface to work against Ozone with zero changes.
+Frameworks like Apache Spark, YARN and Hive work against Ozone without needing any change.
 ---
 <!---
   Licensed to the Apache Software Foundation (ASF) under one or more